andreas-ruedisuehli/PokemonWebApplication/README.md

 ## Analysis ##
  ### Scenario ###
-New Pokémon sets are constantly releasing brining with them an influx of new cards to collect, with thousands of varying cards available.
+New Pokémon sets are constantly releasing bringing with them an influx of new cards to collect, with thousands of varying cards available.
 Collectors are amassing large piles of cards and desire a way to keep track of their ever growing collections.
 This web application allows users to easily track their collections as well as browse through an seamingly endless amount of cards that are yet to be in their possession.

 ## User Story Documentation ##
 ### User Stories ###